k7o/SOLID/EventSources/README.md

+﻿The

-﻿HOWTO: Register the EventSource on your system
+HOWTO: Register the EventSource on your system

 Open a cmd window (in administrator mode) and change directory to \{SolutionDir}\packages\Microsoft.Diagnostics.Tracing.EventRegister.1.1.28\build